 Chinese Money Plant does not like direct sunlight and needs to be watered whenever the soil is dry.
 It makes for a perfect house plant because it does not need a lot of care.
 Simply set it out and water it when it looks like it needs to be watered.
 You can forget about this plant for days at a time and it will thrive.

 Chinese Money Plant has many other common names.
 It is known as UFO Plant, Missionary Plant, Lefse Plant, Pancake Plant, and Pilea (short for its botanical name Pilea peperomioides).
-These plants are also listed as non-toxic to pets like dogs and cats.
+These plants are also listed as non-toxic to many pets.

 As mentioned above, this plant loves light, but harsh direct sunlight will harm its leaves.
 Chinese Money Plants should be placed in bright light, but not directly in the path of harsh beams of sunlight.
 Place this plant in bright indirect light if possible.
 If growing outdoors, consider keeping the plant in the shade in sunnier weather.